kevinlondon/kevinlondon.github.io/src/content/blog/2024-11-27-ai-blog-rewrite.md

 ---
 title: "Rewriting my blog with AI"
-description: "I used AI to swap blog platforms.
-Here's how it went."
+description: "I used AI tools to migrate from Jekyll to Astro.
+Here's what worked, what didn't, and what I learned."
 pubDatetime: 2024-11-27T11:00:00-7:00
 ---

-I've been blogging for a few years.
-I started with Wordpress, then moved to Jekyll for a while.
-I experimented with Ghost and ultimately scrapped it.
-Anyway, it's a been a long time and it was overdue since I was still using the base Jekyll installation.
+I've been blogging for years, starting with Wordpress, moving to Jekyll, and briefly experimenting with Ghost.
+My Jekyll setup was still using the base installation and needed an update.
+Here's what the old site looked like:

-You can see the starting point here:

 <img src="/assets/ai-blog/blog-home.png" alt="Blog homepage and post list" />
 <img src="/assets/ai-blog/blog-post.png" alt="Blog post" />

-So given that it was time to rewrite, I wanted to try something new.
-I determined Astro is basically what I wanted to use and looked into the swap.

-### What I would've done traditionally

-I would've relied upon blog posts and the like to help me to do the migration.
-These are two well-known platforms, so they should have an easy migration path.
-While the official Astro site [has a guide](https://docs.astro.build/en/guides/migrate-to-astro/from-jekyll/) for migrating, it basically has a ["draw the owl"](https://xkcd.com/927/) approach.
+I decided to try Astro for the rewrite and wanted to experiment with AI tools to help with the migration.

+### The Traditional Approach

+The official [Astro migration guide](https://docs.astro.build/en/guides/migrate-to-astro/from-jekyll/) exists, but it's pretty bare bones.
 For example:

 > Much of your existing HTML page content can be converted into Astro pages